Welcome! We have a few special notes about our retreat practices to help you on your way.

 Food Allergies and Dietary Needs

-We do our very best to accommodate dietary needs, we do need you to let us know your needs; the more notice we have about your situation, the better equipped we will be to accommodate you.
+We do our very best to accommodate dietary needs, and we do need you to let us know your needs; the more notice we have about your situation, the better equipped we will be to accommodate you.
 Please let us know your situation on your registration form and we will coordinate with the retreat center kitchen or caterer.

 Mobility and Accessibility Needs

 We do our very best to accommodate all mobility and accessibility needs that we are made aware of; the more notice we have about your situation, the better equipped we will be to accommodate your needs.
-If you have a question about whether your situation will limit your participation at a particular retreat, please contact Esther firstname.lastname@example.org.
+If you have a question about whether your situation will limit your participation at a particular retreat, please contact Mara at firstname.lastname@example.org.

 Participants are asked not to wear perfumes, cologne, or any other strong-smelling fragrances while on retreat.
 Your cooperation in this effort will allow all of our participants to be able take part in our programming.